mert-devops/Gcloud-GKE-APP-Project/README.md

 ### 1- Front-End  <br/>
 	-Google Cloud managed Kubernetes Cluster <br/>
 	-Auto-scaling Enabled for both Cluster and Pods <br/>
-		- Minimum 2 Nodes(For High Availablity) and can scale up to 4 nodes <br/>
+		- Minimum 2 Nodes (For High Availability) and can scale up to 4 nodes <br/>
 	-Auto-scaler for pods that runs the VibratoTechTest Application  <br/>

 ### 2- Database <br/>
 	-Cloud SQL managed database server service <br/>
-		- Highly Available as it has been configured with "Regional" Availablity Type  <br/>
+		- Highly Available as it has been configured with "Regional" Availability Type <br/>

 ### 3-Security<br/>
-	- Both services hosted in Google Cloud and in same region so traffic in between the front-end and the databse never leaves Google's Datacentre Network <br/>
+	- Both services hosted in Google Cloud and in same region so traffic in between the front-end and the database never leaves Google's Datacentre Network <br/>
 	- SQL Cloud proxy used for connection configured with a service account <br/>
 	- Service account credentials are stored in GKE Cluster as a secret <br/>

-	- Applicaton documentation states that database settings can only be configured via <br/>
+	- Application documentation states that database settings can only be configured via <br/>
-	  conf.toml so I didnt try to pass values as env valus  <br/>
+	  conf.toml so I didn’t try to pass values as env valus  <br/>

-	-Application code has SSL setting disabled hardcoded so havent modified that.  <br/>
+	-Application code has SSL setting disabled hardcoded so I haven’t modified that.  <br/>

 ## Requirements
-(I've worked on a Windows 10 Professional x86 for other Operating Systems Requirements might Change)<br/>
+(I've worked on a Windows 10 Professional x64 for other Operating Systems Requirements might Change)<br/>

 1-Google Cloud SDK for Windows https://cloud.google.com/sdk/docs/quickstart-windows <br/> 2-Docker CE for Windows https://www.docker.com/get-started <br/>